 Blue-Headed Pionus Parrot

 The blue-headed pionus is the smallest of all pionus parrots.
 It reaches between 10-12 inches in length and weighs 250 grams.
 These birds are relatively stocky, so they sometimes look larger than what they actually are.

 Pionus parrots sometimes scream, but they have a low volume level, meaning they shouldn’t disturb your neighbors.
 They’re known for being one of the quietest small parrots.

 Even though they have a reputation for being independent, that doesn’t mean they don’t bond with their owners.
 They’re quieter and easy-going than some other parrot species, but they enjoy playing with toys and their owners from time to time.

 This isn’t necessarily a bad thing, as it means they’ll fit in better with families looking for a more relaxed pet.

 According to the American Federation of Aviculture, Hahn’s macaws, or the red-shouldered macaw, are the smallest of all macaws and are part of the mini macaw parrot group.

 Despite their miniature 12-14 inch stature, Hahn’s macaws are powerful birds with strong beaks and jaws.
 They can bite through flimsy cages.

 Hahn’s macaws also only weigh between 140 to 165 grams.
 They’re light birds and, as such, don’t need too large a cage.
 The minimum cage size should be 34” wide x 24” deep x 36” tall.

 Also, even though these parrots are small, they’re noisy.
 They scream a lot, especially when they’re frightened, and frequently vocalize.
 This means they’re not well-suited to apartments.
 However, they’re entertaining birds who enjoy being as active as possible and spending time with their owners.

 Alongside budgies and lovebirds, cockatiels are one of the most popular bird pets.
-They’re a little bit larger than other pet parrots, reaching 13 to 15 inches in length, but they’re excellent beginner birds as they’re easy to look after.
+They’re slightly larger than other pet parrots, reaching 13 to 15 inches in length, but they’re excellent beginner birds as they’re easy to look after.